top of page

 Today she is a public speaker for NAMI Greater Orlando and has spoken on the local, statewide, and national level over the last three years speaking at events, conferences, CIT Trainings for police officers and first responders, as well as elementary, middle, high school, and college students about mental health, mental illness, suicide awareness, warning signs, and coping skills.Katie continues to pursue her passion for mental health through her work as a behavioral health technician at a substance abuse and eating disorder hospital.
 She is in the process of completing a Master of Science degree in Mental Health Counseling from Palm Beach Atlantic University Orlando Campus.

-Dr. Cherie Elfenbein is board certified in adult psychiatry and she also works with clients to attain mental wellnes in all areas of one’s life.
+Dr. Cherie Elfenbein is board certified in adult psychiatry and she also works with clients to attain mental wellness in all areas of one’s life.
 Her practice is collaborative and integrates psychopharmacology with her interest/training in nutrition, mindfulness, yoga, exercise, and mind body therapies.
 Dr Elfenbein’s areas of expertise are in treating anxiety, depression, insomnia, trauma.
 She searches for the underlying physiologic causes that can contribute to your symptoms or challenges.
 Supplements, vitamins, and herbs may be recommended along with or instead of medicine.
 Genetic testing is offered to individualize treatment.
 Women’s health is another area of expertise.

 Mary Giliberti is the Executive Vice President of Policy at Mental Health America.
 Mary focuses on federal policy to promote prevention, early intervention, integration, and recovery.